awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 `KernelId`  <a name="cfn-ec2-instance-kernelid"></a>
 The ID of the kernel\.
 We recommend that you use PV\-GRUB instead of kernels and RAM disks\.
-For more information, see [ PV\-GRUB](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedkernels.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [ PV\-GRUB](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedkernels.html) in the *Amazon EC2 User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)